 Here are nine reasons, events, or circumstances when you should think about changing car insurance companies.

-Although you don’t want to go overboard when it comes to switching car insurance providers—as doing so, says Todd Balderson, owner of Balderson Insurance Agency in Frederick, Maryland, can prompt these companies to consider you a risk and also can cause them to wonder “should we really be insuring this person?”—there’s nothing wrong with checking out (and possibly even moving your business to) the competition when certain circumstances arise.
+You don’t want to switch car insurance providers too often.
+Doing so, says Todd Balderson, owner of Balderson Insurance Agency, can prompt these companies to consider you a risk and also can cause them to wonder “should we really be insuring this person?”
+But there’s nothing wrong with checking out (and possibly even moving your business to) the competition when certain circumstances arise.

 After all, some amount of shopping around can be “positive for the consumer,” says Mark Huffman, financial reporter for ConsumerAffairs.com.
 “Insurance is highly competitive and you can almost always lower your rate by frequently shopping for a better price.”